 On Disney Plus, we’ll see adaptations of “She-Hulk: Attorney at Law” with Tatiana Maslany and Mark Ruffalo, “Secret Invasion” with Olivia Colman and Samuel L. Jackson; a “WandaVision” spinoff starring Kathryn Hahn and a “Hawkeye” spinoff starring Alaqua Cox; a revival of Netflix’s “Daredevil” series; and second seasons of “Loki” and “What If…?”

 There are also several more titles in development, including a show set in the Kingdom of Wakanda, the third “Deadpool” movie, and a “Wonder Man” TV series.

 And after the debut of “What If…?”, multiple animated titles are on their way to Disney Plus, including Marvel Studios’ first swing at “X-Men” following Disney’s acquisition in 2019 of 20th Century Fox.

-For Marvel chief creative officer Kevin Feige and his team at Marvel Studios, the MCU’s post-“Avengers: Endgame” slate represents the most aggressive creative expansion of the Marvel Cinematic Universe since 2012’s “The Avengers” re-defined what was possible with superhero storytelling.
+For Feige and his team of creative executives at Marvel Studios, the MCU’s post-“Avengers: Endgame” slate represents the most aggressive creative expansion of the Marvel Cinematic Universe since 2012’s “The Avengers” re-defined what was possible with superhero storytelling.

-Here is everything that’s in store — that we know about, at least.
+Here is everything that’s in store — that we know about.